ndjinga/CoreFlows/README.md

 - `cd CoreFlows_build `

 Then run the command
-- `../CDMATH-CoreFlows-master/configure  --prefix=../CDMATH-CoreFlows_install/ --with-petsc-dir=$PETSC_DIR --with-petsc-arch=$PETSC_ARCH --with-cdmath-dir=$CDMATH_INSTALL --with-python --with-doc`
+- `../CoreFlows-master/configure  --prefix=../CoreFlows_install/ --with-petsc-dir=$PETSC_DIR --with-petsc-arch=$PETSC_ARCH --with-cdmath-dir=$CDMATH_INSTALL --with-python --with-doc`
 - `make doc install`

 You can add the following optional commands
-- `--with-gui`, if you want to use CDMATH-CoreFlows as a Salomé module (you will need to use a Salomé shell)
+- `--with-gui`, if you want to use CoreFlows as a Salomé module (you will need to use a Salomé shell)
-- `--with-debug`, if you want to use CDMATH-CoreFlows in debug mode instead of the default optimised mode
+- `--with-debug`, if you want to use CoreFlows in debug mode instead of the default optimised mode

-Use of CDMATH-CoreFlows
+Use of CoreFlows
 -----------------------
-First load CDMATH-CoreFlows environment from the CoreFlows-master directory
+First load CoreFlows environment from the CoreFlows-master directory
-- `source ~/workspace/CDMATH-CoreFlows/CDMATH-CoreFlows_install/env_CoreFlows.sh `
+- `source ~/workspace/CoreFlows/CoreFlows_install/env_CoreFlows.sh `

 If you use C language: edit the file CoreFlows-master/CoreFlows_src/main.cxx then in a terminal type
-- `cd ~/workspace/CDMATH-CoreFlows/CDMATH-CoreFlows_build  `
+- `cd ~/workspace/CoreFlows/CoreFlows_build  `
 - `make`
 - `make install`
 Then you can run the simulation in any directory with the command line
 - `$CoreFlows `

-If you use python language: edit your own python file `my_file.py` following for example the pattern of the file `CDMATH-CoreFlows-master/main.py`.
+If you use python language: edit your own python file `my_file.py` following for example the pattern of the file `CoreFlows-master/main.py`.
 Then in a terminal type
 - `python my_file.py `

 If you use the graphic interface, you need to run a [SALOME](https://www.salome-platform.org/) Unix shell